Tapis

 Practicalities

-• Getting there: The nearest town is Sungai Lembing which is about 4 hours from KL by car and 40km from Kuantan.
+• Getting there: For Malaysian domestic flights and flights within Southeast Asia, for example to Kuala Lumpur, we recommend Baolau.
+The nearest town is Sungai Lembing which is about 4 hours from KL by car and 40km from Kuantan.
 The nearest airport and bus station is Kuantan.
 There are plenty of hotels in Sungai Lembing.

 • Guides and GPS Tracks: Want a PDF version for your phone?
 Looking for a guide?
 Need GPS tracks and waypoints?
 Gunung Tapis information pack can be downloaded here.